Sulphire/scotty-api-adapter-js/README.md

 ## Preface
 This is a simple adapter for the Austrian OEBB Scotty (Hafas) Transport API.
 This is **unofficial** as there is no public documentation available for the original API.

-Sulphire dose not guarantee that this adapter will work in the future as the API is not officially supported.
+Sulphire does not guarantee that this adapter will work in the future as the API is not officially supported.
 As of right now, our adapter is working for most routes.
 The official API structure is very outdated, please see the disclaimer below for more details.

 ### Disclaimer
 The original API is using time based on IP address geolocation and does not return the time in the timezone of departure.
 It is also not possible to change the timezone at the moment.
 The time the API returns is a simple "hhmmss" string, same goes for the date.
 There is no timezone info.